Netcash Debit Order (formerly SagePay direct debit)

 In this section, an admin can add a Netcash payment account for the customer with the provided bank account or credit card details.

-Also, a payment account can be added by clicking on the "+" button, however, this method of adding an account will bypass the Netcash validation procedure.
+A payment account can be added by clicking on the

 When customers have Netcash payment accounts configured, the admin can charge their invoices all at once.